uv10000/P3/writeup_P3_U_Voll.md

 After some tuning (all details see below) I acchieved 96% accuracy on the validation set.

-It also performs well on the test set (some 95%).
+The solution found also performs well on the test set (some 95%).

 However it badly fails on the real world test images of German traffic signs (55% accuracy on 9 images).